geomesa/geomesa.github.io/_posts/2014-05-30-geomesa-transformations.md

 ### This tutorial will show you how to:

-1. Check out and build GeoMesa source
-2. Write custom Java code using GeoMesa to do the following:
+Write custom Java code using GeoMesa to do the following:

 1.  query previously-ingested data
 2.  apply projections to your queries
 3.  apply transformations to your queries

+**Note:** when this tutorial refers to ```projections```, it means in the relational sense - see [Projection - Relational Algebra](http://en.wikipedia.org/wiki/Projection_(relational_algebra)).
+Projection also has [many other meanings](http://en.wikipedia.org/wiki/Projection_(disambiguation)) in spatial discussions - they are not used in this tutorial.

+Although projections can also modify an attribute's value, in this tutorial we will refer to such modifications as ```transformations``` to keep things clearer.

 <div class="callout callout-warning">
     <span class="glyphicon glyphicon-exclamation-sign"></span>